GenericMappingTools/gmt/doc/rst/source/project.rst

     gmt project -C10W/30N -A30 -G1 -L-180/180 > great_circle.txt

-To generate points every 10km along a small circle of colatitude 60 from 10N,50W to 30N,10W:
+To generate points every 10 km along a small circle of colatitude 60 from 10N,50W to 30N,10W:

    ::